electrikmilk/jolt/README.md

 Jolt is not only written in TypeScript, but in multiple files and directories in /src/ to keep development organized.
 Therefore, it must be combined and compiled.

-Compile into `jolt.js` into a build directory:
+Compile into `jolt.js` in a build directory:

 ```console
 tsc
 ```

-Compile and minify a `jolt.js` into a build directory:
+Compile and minify the `jolt.js` file you just created into the same build directory:

 ```console
 php jolt build